 1. Rebuild planner relationships by focusing on technology.

 The hotel labor shortage has done more than add pressure and workload to existing teams.
 These issues have also impacted planner relationships.
-The problem is here and now: The March 2022 Northstar/Cvent Meetings Industry PULSE Survey found that planners are experiencing difficulties in planning due to a lack of staffing at venues and hotels.
+The problem is here and now: the latest Northstar/Cvent Meetings Industry PULSE Report found that planners are experiencing difficulties in planning due to a lack of staffing at venues and hotels.
 We all know how important the hotel-planner relationship is, so it goes without saying that these issues should be a priority for any property struggling in this category.

 2. Enable direct online bookings to capture small meetings.